docker/docs/content/guides/use-case/pre-seeding.md

 - Use Docker to launch up a Postgres container
 - Pre-seed Postgres using a SQL script
-- Pre-seed Postgres by using volumes to mount SQL files
+- Pre-seed Postgres by copying SQL files into Docker image
 - Pre-seed Postgres using JavaScript code

 ## Using Postgres with Docker